kabir737851/SOC-Home-Lab/nmap-scan-detection/Attack Steps.md

 ## Logs Forwarding to Splunk & Packet Capture in Wreshark
 1) Metasploitable3 was configured to forward logs to Splunk via Syslog, allowing detection of the Nmap scan as a simulated SOC setup.
 2) Additionally, Wireshark was used to capture all network traffic during the event, providing visibility into ICMP pings and the full port scan.

+Detailed analysis of Splunk logs and Wireshark captures is provided in their respective sections:

+1) Splunk Analysis
+2) Wireshark Analysis